 Continuous education for staff, partners, and members has proven effective in countering social engineering attacks.

 Internal audits should be conducted regularly and results reported to management.
 Since many associations have only a few IT personnel, external resources may be required to conduct a cybersecurity audit.

 Several common IT policies lend themselves to periodic internal audits.
 They include the following examples:

 A Vulnerability Assessment identifies infrastructure weaknesses that could be triggered or exploited to enable a security breach.
 During a vulnerability test, your IT team or an outside expert will examine and determine which system flaws are in danger of being exploited.
-They might run specific software to scan for vulnerabilities, test from inside the network or use approved remote access procedures to determine what needs to be corrected to meet standards.
+They might run specific software to scan for vulnerabilities, test from inside the network, or use approved remote access procedures to determine what needs to be corrected to meet standards.

 This type of assessment involves hiring a ‘white-hat’ hacker, or firm, to attempt to breach your security systems.
-This brings to light potential access points and weaknesses in your infrastructure that may provide opportunity for a breach to occur.
-Most commonly, this assessment is conducted from the outside the network.
+This brings to light potential access points and weaknesses in your infrastructure that may provide the opportunity for a breach to occur.
+Most commonly, this assessment is conducted from outside the network.
 Pen testing is required annually to meet PCI compliance standards for some organizations.

-Managing technology risk is an on-going and evolving process.
+Managing technology risk is an ongoing and evolving process.
 New technologies present new risks.
 For example, artificial intelligence is being used to create synthetic media (‘deep fakes”) and the Internet of Things (IoT) has created new entry points for bad actors.